 A biofuel is a fuel produced through contemporary processes from biomass, rather than a fuel produced by the very slow geological processes involved in the formation of fossil fuels, such as oil.
 Biofuels can be produced from plants, or from certain agricultural, commercial, domestic, and/or industrial wastes.

-The two most common types of biofuels in use today are biodiesel and ethanol.
+The two most common types of biofuel in use today are biodiesel and ethanol.
 Other types include biogas, syngas, green diesel, unmodified vegetable oil, bioethers, and other bioalcohols.

 Produced from a variety of renewable resources, biodiesel is one of the most sustainable fuels on the planet.
 Biodiesel is made by combining alcohol (usually methanol) with inedible vegetable oils (such as soybean oil), animal fat, or recycled cooking greases.
 In fact, several biodiesel companies simply collect used restaurant cooking oil and convert it into biodiesel.
 Biodiesel can be used as a fuel for vehicles in its pure form (B100), but it is usually used as a diesel additive to reduce vehicle emissions (typically 20 percent).